METHODS-Group/ProximalGalerkin/examples/01_obstacle_problem/README.md

 > [!NOTE]
 > The comparison script requires both [GALAHAD](https://github.com/ralna/GALAHAD) and [IPOPT](https://coin-or.github.io/Ipopt/) which is not
 > supplied by standard FEniCS/DOLFINx installation.
-They are supplied in `ghcr.io/methods-group/proximalgalerkin` images.

 ## Finite difference and spectral element method

 To reproduce the finite difference and spectral element method results in Figure 2 (c), deploy a container with [Julia](https://julialang.org/), for instance (`julia:1.10.8` or `ghcr.io/methods-group/proximalgalerkin`).